519 672 2121

 I still have questions.
 Who should I contact?

-The BC case reached the stage called certification, where a court determines if the lawsuit can be appropriately pursued as a class action.
+The BC case reached the stage called certification, where a court determines if the Elmiron lawsuit can be appropriately pursued as a class action.
 A hearing took place in before the Supreme Court of British Columbia, and the court released a decision, which stated that many aspects of the case were able to be certified.
 The BC decision is available here.

 The parties did not accept all the findings of the court and the decision is now being appealed.
 The appeal proceedings will follow their course and will take several months.

-Ontario
+Ontario Class Action

 This class action has not yet been certified and is being held in stasis in favour of the British Columbia action.

-Québec
+Québec Class Action

-On November 26, 2021, the Superior Court of Québec authorized the class action on behalf of all persons in Quebec who were prescribed and used Elmiron between December 31, 1993, and September 23, 2019, and were diagnosed with pigmentary maculopathy.
+On November 16, 2021, the Superior Court of Québec authorized the class action.
 You can view the decision on authorization here.

-Do I have to pay anything to participate in the class action?
+Do I have to pay anything to participate in the Elmiron class action?

 Class action lawyers are usually paid on a contingency basis.
-This means that class counsel are only paid if successful.
+This means that class action legal counsel are only paid if successful.
 Class counsel are paid a percentage of any settlement or court award.
 Class counsel fees are subject to court approval.

 Who is affected by the Elmiron class action?